StanSvec/dropwizard-authorization/README.md

 ```

 ### @Auth annotation
 `@Auth` annotation is used for protecting resources.
 Unlike Dropwizard `@Auth` annotation this annotation supports defining roles and expressions for authorization purposes.
-The annotation can be used on type (class), method or parameter level.
+The annotation can be used on type (class) or method.

 Annotation elements:
 * `required`: The element has same semantics as `required` element in Dropwizard `@Auth` annotation.
-If set to false then authentication is optional, no other annotation elements can be set (authorization is forbidden) and the annotation can be used on parameter level only.
+If set to false then authentication is optional.
+In that case no other annotation elements can be set (authorization is forbidden) and principal instance must be injected into resource method by using `@Principal` annotation.
 * `roles`: Defines role(s) required for a principal to access a resource.
 * `anyRoles`: Define any roles required for a principal to access a resource.
 * `check`: Contains boolean expression which needs to be evaluated as true to allow a principal access a resource.

+### @Principal annotation
+This annotation can be used on parameter level for injecting principal instance into resource method.
+This may be convenient if the resource method still needs principal information for other than authentication / authorization purposes.

-`@Auth` usage examples:
+`@Auth` and `@Principal` usage examples:

 ```java
 /**